-OPEN modified and reorganized the given program, by combining the ‘formal function’ of the grand theater, with the ‘informal functions’ such as the educational and social activities related to the performing arts, as well as some supporting commercial functions.
-A small black box theater is also added to serve as a flexible and multi-functional performance space.
-By breaking away from the single function typology, Pingshan project is transformed into a real performing art center that serves the public and achieves operational sustainability.
+OPEN modified and reorganized the given program by combining the “formal function” of the grand theater with such “informal functions” as educational and social activities related to the performing arts, as well as with some supporting commercial functions.
+We also added a small black box theater to serve as a flexible and multi-functional performance space.
+By breaking away from the single-function typology, Pingshan transforms into a real performing arts center that serves the public and achieves operational sustainability.

-The building is about the play and negotiation of a series of seemingly opposite elements: the formal and the informal, the elite and mass, the traditional and the avant-garde…Together they form rich and exciting experiences both in terms of contents and spaces.
+A series of seemingly opposite elements are at play in the building: the formal and the informal, the elite and mass, the traditional and the avant-garde.
+Together, they form rich and exciting experiences both spatially and in their contents.

-The theatrical contents and spaces are projected onto the façade of the ‘drama box’ through a translucent skin, producing a rather ‘theatrical’ appearance in the urban surrounding.
 The building façade is made of a double-layer complex ecological skin designed for the climatic conditions in Shenzhen.
-The outer layer is V-shaped perforated aluminum panels, which will effectively block out the sunlight in summer, and maintain adequate visual permeability and natural ventilation.
-At night, it reveals the indoor activities behind while integrating information and digital art display, the ecological skin turns into a drama skin at night.
+The outer layer consists of V-shaped perforated aluminum panels, which effectively block out the sunlight in summer and maintain adequate visual permeability and natural ventilation.
+At night, integrating information and digital art displays, the ecological skin turns into a dramatic skin.

-In this porous drama box, a pleasant environment will be created by introducing a variety of vegetation in outdoor gardens and platforms on different levels of the building.
-Combined with a series of energy saving measures such as rain water collection, solar energy utilization and permeable paving, this performing art center aspires to break the convention notion of theater as an energy hungry building typology.
+Within and around this porous “drama box”, the introduction of a variety of vegetation in outdoor gardens on different levels of the building will create a pleasant environment.
+Combined with a set of energy-saving measures, such as rainwater collection, solar energy use, and permeable paving, this performing arts center aspires to break away from the conventional notion of theater as a high-energy-consumption building typology.